 Our reliance on technology is not only making it harder to stay focused, but literally changing how we think.
 TIME reported that when we know information is just a Google search away, we’re worse at actually remembering and storing what it is we wanted to know.

 We’re also struggling to discern what’s true.
 Another more recent study from Stanford (pointed out by TIME) found that students had a hard time separating real news from sponsored stories, even when an article was visibly labeled as an ad.
 That’s a big deal, for many reasons.
-Axios reported that 62% of U.S. adults use social media as their source for news, although 68% of people don’t even trust the news they read.
+Axios reported that 62 percent of U.S. adults use social media as their source for news, although 68 percent of people don’t even trust the news they read.
 That is, of course, if they actually click on it — research from Columbia University found that nearly “60 percent of all social media posts are shared without being clicked on.”

 While this information might feel overwhelming, there are ways to disconnect and give your brain a break.
 Here are some tips for separating yourself from technology, if only for a little while.
 And if you want to know more about what technology is doing to our brains, read the pieces on Axios and TIME.